openactive/openactive-test-suite/packages/openactive-integration-tests/test/certification/README.md

 Your UAT continuous integration script should upload a fresh certificate upon each successful run of the OpenActive Test Suite.

-Upload script examples are available for Amazon S3 (link to CI script line) and GitHub pages (link to CI script line).
+Upload scripts can be created for e.g. Amazon S3 and GitHub pages.

 Note that the certificate is named index.html by default to allow it to be referenced at a path such as https://acmebooker.example.com/openactive/certificate